MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Remove-TypeData.md

 ### Example 2: Remove an extended data type from a session
 ```
-The first command uses the Get-TypeData cmdlet to get extended type data for the **System.DateTime** type.The output shows that a **DateTime** property has been added to all **System.DateTime** objects in Windows PowerShell.
+The first command uses the Get-TypeData cmdlet to get extended type data for the **System.DateTime** type.The output shows that a **DateTime** property has been added to all **System.DateTime** objects in PowerShell.
 PS C:\> Get-TypeData System.DateTime
 TypeName        Members
 --------        -------